-Luxembourg parent entities may be subject to top-up tax under the IIR, to the extent that the group does not meet the 15% minimum tax rate in a jurisdiction as determined under the Pillar Two rules.
 The starting point for the Pillar Two calculations is the "standalone pre-consolidation" financial statements of the group, in the accounting standard used for consolidation.

-Furthermore, all Luxembourg entities of a group are subject to the Luxembourg QDMTT, under which top-up tax may be levied if Luxembourg as a jurisdiction of the group does not meet the 15% minimum tax rate.
-Provided that all Luxembourg entities of a group apply Luxembourg GAAP, the calculations for the QDMTT may be performed based on Luxembourg GAAP accounts, rather than the standard used for consolidation purposes by the group.
+Furthermore, all Luxembourg entities of an inscope group are subject to the Luxembourg QDMTT, under which top-up tax may be levied if Luxembourg as a jurisdiction of the group does not meet the 15% minimum tax rate.
+Provided that all Luxembourg entities of a group apply Luxembourg GAAP and apply the same fiscal year as the consolidating entity, the calculations for the QDMTT may be performed based on Luxembourg GAAP accounts, rather than the accounting standard used for consolidation purposes by the group.